MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch2.md

 ms.localizationpriority: high
 ---

-# 2. Adding an offline mode for local speech-to-text translation
+# 2. Execute commands using Azure speech recognition

 In this tutorial, you will add the ability to execute commands using Azure speech recognition which will allow you to make something happen based on the word or phrase you define.